juanc-ramirez/finalCapstone/README.md

 # finalCapstone

-# NATURAL LANGUAGE PROCESSING APPLICATIONS
+# NATURAL LANGUAGE PROCESSING FILE 1

 This repository contains two files that provide information about different applications of Natural Language Processing (NLP).
 Each file focuses on a specific use case and describes its context, techniques used, and potential benefits.